causeifeltlikeit/IronRunnerSteamdeck/README.md

 Talk to the general quest giver and highlight the iron delivery quest in your favorites or quest history.

-F12 to start.
+F12 with the game focused to start.
 F12 again to stop after the current loop.
 F11 to stop immediately.

 ## Troubleshooting
 If you run MHF as admin, edit the script and change the line `run_as_admin := false` to `run_as_admin := true`, or run the script as admin yourself.